 You've arrived at nntk.net - the nntk stands for No Need To Know, an acronym which took its inspiration from the (old and not recently updated) site NTK.

-nntk.net is a little unstructured and random - just the presentation of some material I've been interested in, sympathetic towards and/or collected over the years.
+nntk.net is essentially unstructured and random - just the presentation of some material I've been interested in, sympathetic towards and/or have collected over the years.
 Most importantly it consists of resources (in particular Larry Law's 'Spectacular Times') that I haven't easily managed to find elsewhere on the web so felt that it would be useful to maintain here.

-You can contact me via any of these social media sites or by visiting the site's Facebook page.
-Shares, comments, retweets, likes and the usual on any of the sites are always welcome.
+You can follow, chat to or contact me on any of these social media sites.
+Shares, comments, reposts, likes and the usual on any of the sites are always welcome.